 Across the country, United Churches are doing their part to address the climate crisis by getting their own house in order by working to reduce their own carbon emissions.
 Through a partnership with Faith & the Common Good, the United Church of Canada is offering grants and support for churches to measure their energy use and reduce their climate pollution, in ways that save money and strengthen congregational renewal.

-The United Church of Canada is committing to reducing its carbon emissions by 80% by 2050, in line with the Paris Climate Targets.
-With an initial focus on buildings – one of the church’s largest source of emissions – the program Faithful Footprints will be working with 500 congregations by 2025 to reduce their energy use and energy costs.
+The United Church is committing to reducing its carbon emissions by 80% by 2050, in line with the Paris Climate Targets.
+With an initial focus on buildings – the church’s largest source of emissions – the program Faithful Footprints will be working with 500 congregations by 2025 to reduce their energy use and energy costs.

-In 2016 the UCC General Council commissioned Caring for Creation, Our Communities and Our Congregations: The Case for a National Carbon Reduction Program for Faith Buildings.
+In 2016 the United Church General Council commissioned Caring for Creation, Our Communities and Our Congregations: The Case for a National Carbon Reduction Program for Faith Buildings.
 Faithful Footprints is the beginning of implementing those learnings.

-As people of faith, we recognize that to bring truly inspiring climate leadership to our communities, we must practice what we preach.
+As people of faith, the United Church recognizes that to bring truly inspiring climate leadership to our communities, we must practice what we preach.
 Together we can renew our congregations, care for the planet, save money, and stop climate pollution.

-Faithful Footprints is about living our climate commitments, for future generations, and for all of creation.
+Faithful Footprints is about supporting United Churches to live their climate commitments, for future generations, and for all of creation.
 To find out more and get your congregation involved, visit